-[7.14.]
-The evidence for this policy relates to consultation responses from A parking strategy has been devised within the Neighbourhood Plan to ensure local community and other interested parties, includingvisitor parking demand is being met in the County Council Highways Departmentmost suitable locations.
+8.16.
+A parking strategy has been devised within the Neighbourhood Plan to ensure local and visitor parking demand is being met in the most suitable locations.
 Furthermore, additional parking is required for events to allow Southwell to continue to thrive as a tourism town.

-- TA5.1 A development proposals which maintain and / or improve existing levels of car parking provision will be supported. - TA5.2 Development proposals which result in a loss of car parking provision will be resisted. - TA5.3 Enhancement of existing car parks should focus on making them more accessible, improving signposting, making them more affordable and designing them to a high standard. - TA5.4Proposals which are able to deliver new car parking on a brownfield site within the District Centre (as defined by NSDC and shown on the proposals map) will be looked on favourably, providing they are compliant with all other policies within the development plan. - TA5.5Proposals to enhance existing car parks will be encouraged to improve the overallquality and quantity of parking within Southwell.
+- TA5.1 A development proposals which maintain and / or improve existing levels of car parking provision will be supported. - TA5.2 Development proposals which result in a loss of car parking provision will be resisted. - TA5.3 Enhancement of existing car parks should focus on making them more accessible, improving signposting, making them more affordable and designing them to a high standard. - TA5.4 Proposals which are able to deliver new car parking on a brownfield site within the District Centre (as defined by NSDC and shown on the proposals map) will be looked on favourably, providing they are compliant with all other policies within the development plan. - TA5.5 Proposals to enhance existing car parks will be encouraged to improve the overall quality and quantity of parking within Southwell. - TA5.6 In addition to any Developers contribution, funding for improvement to the provision of parking for visitors and shoppers will be eligible to be considered for an allocation from receipts from the CIL.

-TA5.6 In addition to any Developers contribution, funding for improvement to the provision of parking for visitors and shoppers will be eligible to be considered for an allocation from receipts from the CIL.
+8.17.
+The plan supports new car parks which are delivered on brownfield land as it is more sustainable than developing on Greenfield sites, a core planning principle in the NPPF.
+Reusing disused brownfield sites will also improve the street scene and the public realm in Southwell by bringing disused land back into use.

-- 8.3.
-The plan supports the new car parks which are delivered on brownfield land as it is more sustainable than developing on Greenfield sites, a core planning principle in the NPPF.
-Reusing disused brownfield sites will also improve the street scene and the public realm in Southwell by bringing disused land back into use. - 8.4.
+8.18.
 The policy states that existing car parks should be protected to prevent their loss and ensure that identified need is still being met within the town.
 The policy also supports schemes which improve existing car parks, a more sustainable approach than developing new ones.